A decisive contribution to the French Cinema. The investment in new directors and an ongoing relationship with established filmmakers.

 Moreover, Paulo Branco is President of LEFFEST - Lisbon & Sintra Film Festival, event that he founded in 2007.
 Every year he welcomes there the greatest artists and intellectuals of the world, such as David Lynch, Pedro Almodóvar, Bernardo Bertolucci, Francis Ford Coppola, Jim Jarmusch, Catherine Deneuve, Wes Anderson, Nan Goldin, Isabelle Huppert, Don Delillo, J.M.
 Coetzee, Cindy Sherman, Lou Reed, Stephen Frears, John Malkovich, Matthew Barney, Paul Giamatti… just to mention a few.

 Paulo Branco has also received numerous awards and several tributes during his career.
 The European Parliament in Strasbourg awarded him with the title of “Greatest European Producer” in 1997.
 In 1998, the Republic of Chile decorated him with the Gabriela Mistral Order, the highest distinction of the country, for his collaboration with Raúl Ruiz.
 In 2002, the Locarno Film Festival dedicates, for the very first time, the Raimondo Rezzonico award to a producer by rewarding Paulo Branco.
 He also received Golden Horse Film Festival Award, in Taipei.
 In 2004, Jacques Chirac gave him recognition as an Officer of the Ordre des Arts et des Lettres of the French Republic.
 In 2014, he was awarded with CINEUROPA Award.
-Recently, Paulo Branco has been awarded by the World Cultural Council with the Leonardo Da Vinci Award of Arts 2019.
+The World Cultural Council awarded him with the Leonardo Da Vinci Award of Arts in 2019.
+In 2021, he was honored for the second time by the French Cinémathèque, which dedicated a first tribute entitled “Bravo Branco” to him in 1992, and thus became the first independent producer to be honored twice by the prestigious cinémathèque.